FinallyCanuck/finallycanuck-2023/src/posts/day-izero.md

 tags:
   - tuesday
 ---
-Today will be day zero as the iPhone 11 is not en route.
+Today will be day zero as the iPhone 11 is now en route.
 Watch this space.
 More to come.